jimmyKodar/Tetris/DEV_JOURNAL.md

 ## Whats next?

-- Blue block has a rotationbug at the edges <-- This is becausei dont FIST check if block is 1, then check if targets are empty.
 - Checking `!blockCollidedDownward()` fixes collision bug when rotating right before freezing.
 But tetronios should be able to rotate there.
 Must fix.
-- Green row has a rotation bug
 - start pause reset buttons
 - score counter
 - save score to file